moozzz/simulation-protocols/cdmd-aldolase-refinement/README.md

 > quit
 ```

-**IMPORTANT:** please make sure the box size is larger than or equal to the map box size.
+**IMPORTANT:** please make sure the simulation box's size is larger than or equal to the map's box size.
 This can be controlled by `-box` option in `gmx editconf`.

 3. **Fill new box with water**